sara-sabr/ITStrategy/_pages/en/strategy-open-first.md

 These actions will provide the tools to reinforce and extend the open-source working culture.
 Source code will gradually become available to all developer teams in ESDC and the GC.
 We will also be able to contribute to the tools on which we depend.
-This will help prepare us to accept contributions to our own work from outside the organization.
+This will help prepare the organization to accept contributions to our own work from outside the organization.

 We will make sure that the OSS reused by ESDC is free from security vulnerabilities.
 Similarly, we will include in our security testing all of the code that we make available as OSS.